General Truthfulness Characterizations Via Convex Analysis: Introduction

-Further, the generality of our characterization allows it to include settings that do not quite fit into the standard formulations of mechanisms or scoring rules.
-These include counterfactual scoring rules for decision-making~\cite{othman2010decision,chen2011information,chen2011decision}, proper losses for machine learning with partial labels~\cite{cid-sueiro2012proper}, mechanism design with partial allocations~\cite{cai2013designing}, and responsive lotteries~\cite{feige2010responsive}.
+Further, the generality of our model allows it to include settings that do not quite fit into the standard formulations of mechanisms or scoring rules.
+These include counterfactual scoring rules for decision-making~\cite{othman2010decision,chen2011information,chen2011decision}, proper losses for machine learning with partial labels~\cite{cid-sueiro2012proper}, mechanism design with partial allocations~\cite{cai2013designing}, responsive lotteries~\cite{feige2010responsive}, and mechanisms for crowdsourcing categorical information~\cite{shah2015double}.

 In many settings, it is difficult, or even impossible, to have agents report an entire type $t\in\T$.
 For example, when allocating a divisible good (e.g. water), a mechanism that needs to know how much an agent would value each possible allocation requires him to submit an infinite-dimensional type.
 Even type spaces which are exponential in size, such as those that arise in combinatorial auctions, can be problematic from an algorithmic perspective.
 Moreover, in many situations, the principal is \emph{uninterested} in all but some small aspect of an agent's private type.
-For example, the information is often to be used to eventually make a specific decision, and hence only the information directly pertaining to the decision is actually needed---why ask for the agent's entire probability distribution of rainfall tomorrow if a principal wanting to choose between $\{$umbrella, no umbrella$\}$ would be content with its expected value, or even just whether he should carry an umbrella or not?
+For example, the information is often to be used to eventually make a specific decision, and hence only the information directly pertaining to the decision is actually needed---why ask for the agent's entire probability distribution of rainfall tomorrow if a principal wanting to choose between $\{$umbrella, no umbrella$\}$ would be content with its expected value, or even just whether she should carry an umbrella or not?

-It is therefore natural to consider a model of truthful reporting where agents provide some sort of summary information about their type.
-Such a model has been studied in the scoring rules literature, where one wishes to elicit some statistic, or \emph{property}, of a distribution, such as the mean or quantile~\cite{savage1971elicitation, lambert2008eliciting, gneiting2011making}.
+It is therefore natural to consider an indirect elicitation model where agents provide some sort of summary information about their type.
+Such a model has been studied in the scoring rules literature, where one wishes to elicit some statistic, or \emph{property}, of a distribution, such as the mean or quantile~\cite{savage1971elicitation,osband1985information,lambert2008eliciting,gneiting2011making}.
 We follow this line of research, and extend the \scorename framework to accept reports from a different (intuitively, much smaller) space than $\T$.